-- What are the next steps in getting help for a narcotics addiction?
+- What are the next steps in getting help for a narcotics addiction or drug dependence?

 - Are there community programs I can look into while I wait for treatment?

 If you are a loved one or a family member of someone who is addicted to narcotics, you might have a lot of questions about what to do.
-By calling a helpline, you can get answers to your questions and find an appropriate solution.
+By calling a narcotics helpline number, you can get answers to your questions and find an appropriate solution.
 As a concerned loved one, your questions might include:

-- How do I talk to my loved one about their substance abuse?
+- How do I talk to my loved one about their drug abuse?

 - Are there stress reduction techniques that I can practice during this time?